Think you know about dinosaurs? Think again.

 All the things you thought you knew about dinosaurs are probably wrong.

-Instead of being green and scaly, they actually almost all had feathers and instead of making terrifying, ferocious roars, they sounded more like arden birds.
+Instead of being green and scaly, they actually almost all had feathers and instead of making terrifying, ferocious roars, they sounded more like garden birds.

-And he will be coming to Lincoln’s New Theatre Royal on February 15.
+And he will be coming to Lincoln’s New Theatre Royal next week on Wednesday, February 15.

 So You Think You Know About Dinosaurs? will be a hands-on event for the whole family.